alina-yur/nljug-native-spring-boot/README.md

 # Optimize performance

 You might say: ok, I can see how compiling things AOT is great for startup, memory usage, packaging size, but what about peak performance and famous JVM profiling and dynamic code execution?
 Indeed, we all know that the JVM profiles our application and adapts on the go to better invest optimization efforts into the parts of the application that are most frequently executed.
 And we said about Native Image compilation that runtime hasn't happened yet, so how can you reach high peak performance?
 I'm glad you asked!
-Let's talk about profile-guided optimizations
+Let's talk about profile-guided optimizations.

 ## PGO 🚀

 One of the most powerful performance optimizations in Native Image is profile-guided optimizations (PGO).
 You can build an instrumented version of your application, do a "training run" applying relevant workloads, and this will generate a profiles file that will be automatically picked up by Native Image to guide optimizations.
 This way you can combine the best of both worlds: the runtime awareness of the JVM, and the powerful AOT optimizations of Native Image.
 Your application performance wil depend on the quality of profiles, but with good profiles it's possible to reach peak performance on par with the JVM.

+Let's build a PGO-optimized image.
+To follow along, you might to want to clone the related repo, as it comes with profiles and benchmarking scripts: https://github.com/alina-yur/nljug-native-spring-boot.

 1. Build an instrumented image: